The ultimate vegan appetizer is this vegan spinach artichoke dip! Easy, no oven required and ready in less than 30 minutes.

 An easy vegan spinach dip to feed a crowd

-Most classic spinach dip recipe require an oven, but this vegan spinach dip only need a stove and blender.
+Most classic spinach dip recipes require an oven, but this vegan spinach dip only needs a stove and a blender.
 It means you can prepare this recipe very quickly, in less than 20 minutes and serve straight away.
 This recipe makes a large batch to serve 8-10 guests.
-It is an easy make-ahead vegan appetizer, that you can freeze, or store in the fridge and rewarm the next day.
+It’s an easy make-ahead vegan appetizer, that you can freeze, or store in the fridge and rewarm the next day.

 Your friend, Carine